 Every business is different.
 Every business has different strengths and weaknesses, different audiences, different competitors and different challenges to face.

-So, you can’t guarantee that what worked for someone else will work for your business.
-Anyone, who is over-confident in what they can deliver, and over-promises is someone to watch out for.
+So, you can’t guarantee what worked for someone else will work for you.
+Anyone, who’s over-confident in what they can deliver, and over-promises is someone to watch out for.